sinadarbouy/CheckTrafikverketDrivingTest/README.md

 This Python script allows users to check for available driving test sessions from the Swedish Transport Administration’s booking website using their social security number, a specified date, and license ID.
 The script requires manual login due to CAPTCHA or BankID verification.

+### Captcha Handling (Experimental)

+The script includes an experimental and just-for-fun feature for handling CAPTCHA, located in the images and captcha.py files.
+This part is not guaranteed to work and may require manual intervention.
+It is intended for educational purposes only and should not be relied upon for automated CAPTCHA solving.

 ### Features

 - Automatic login: Automates the login process to the booking site, handling cookies and session management.